SyedaSarah18/Plant-Wellness-Application-Verdure-/README.md

 An environment centric project designed to assist predicting plant diseases early on.
-This application with extensive use in the agriculture industry, anDesigned an ML algorithm in Python detecting 80,000+ plant diseases.
+This application provides extensive use in the agriculture industry.
+Also includes an AR interface to help find the best fit plant for an individuals home.
+Designed an ML algorithm in Python detecting 80,000+ plant diseases.
 Built an Augmented Reality interface using C#, elevating user engagement by 20%.